Ayuko-Adrienne/hanshakaijin.github.io/10turntshirt.md

 ![Setup Image]({{site.baseurl}}/images/10turntshirt/setup.png)

-- A player who loses at rock-paper-scissors is patient player.
-Others are virus players.
+- A player who loses at rock-paper-scissors becomes the patient player.
+Others play as virus players.
-- Patient player wears Battle T-Shirt.
+- Patient player wears the "Battle T-Shirt."
 The front of the T-shirt is printed with upside down letters.
 - Align the sensation of the body with the T-shirt (zero-point adjustment).
 - Turn the cards face down, shuffle them, and choose 10 cards from them.
 - The 10 cards are stacked face down to make a draw deck.